magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 touch public/scripts/example.js
 ```

-Open the `example.js` source file with your preferred editor paste
+Open the `example.js` source file with your preferred editor and paste
 into it the following code extracted from the beginning of the
 official React Tutorial: